Updated on Thursday, 30th April, 2020

-Level 7 Regular covers all food textures.
-It is the food the people with no chewing or swallowing issues eat.
+- Level 7 Regular: It covers all food textures and covers food that people with no chewing or swallowing issues eat.

-Level 7 has a subsection called Level 7 Regular Easy to Chew.
-This level is defined as tender food without particle size restrictions.
+- Level 7 Regular Easy to Chew: This is a subsection under level 7 and is defined as tender food without particle size restrictions.
 The food should be tender enough that it can be broken apart with the side of a spoon or a fork.

 IDDSI will be releasing more information about Level 7 in future.
 For more information go to IDDSI.org.